 A. The tuition is different for each university and can change.
 Always check with the university for costs.

 Q. Are the scholarships and financial aid available to students in the program?

 A. Financial aid and/or scholarships may be available.
-Contact each university representative for more information.
+Contact your dual credit campus administrator for district scholarships.
+You can also contact each university representative regarding financial aid and available grants.